hashicorp/terraform-website/content/source/docs/github-actions/directories.html.md

 # Directories

-Currently, each Terraform GitHub Actions only supports running in a single directory.
+Currently, each Terraform GitHub Action only supports running in a single directory.
 The directory is set by the `TF_ACTION_WORKING_DIR` environment variable.

 If you need to run the Terraform Actions in multiple directories, you have to create separate workflows for each directory.